 Exhale as you lift your feet off the ground and curl your knees in towards your chest, at a count of 2.
 Your hips and lower back should come off the ground.
 Squeeze your abs at the top position.
 Keep your core is engaged throughout the movement.

 Slowly return to the starting position at a count of 2, with your lower back, and hips on the ground.
 Your knees are still bent, and your feet are 1-2 inches off the ground.

 Repeat this movement between 8-20 reps for 4 sets, 3 times a week (see the recommended reps and sets ranges below).

 You should move on to harder variations once you have achieved your reps and set goals

 Reverse crunches primarily work your rectus abdominis (often referred to as the "six-pack"), with the prime operation of flexing your trunk and spine to contract your core muscles.
 They should earn a place in your routine because they target your lower abs, which are stubborn and are often hard to develop and tone.
 Research suggests that strong core stability, in general, is vital for optimal health, injury avoidance, posture, and movement efficiency.

-In comparison to standard crunches and many core exercises, they often cause pain to the neck due to the movement requiring the flexion of the neck.
-Moreover, people often make the error of interlacing their hands behind their head and pull their head forward, which puts more strain on the neck.
-This exercise keeps your head on the ground, along with not requiring any neck flexion, and is safer for your spine.
+In comparison to standard crunches and many core exercises, they often cause pain in the neck due to the movement requiring the flexion of the neck.
+Moreover, people often make the error of interlacing their hands behind their heads and pulling their heads forward, which puts more strain on the neck.
+This exercise keeps your head on the ground, along with not require any neck flexion, and is safer for your spine.

 This exercise can be done anytime, and anywhere as it only needs your body as a form of resistance.
 No need to be tied to the gym (though a soft mat is highly recommended).
 Where ever you are, you have control over your workouts!